FlowFuse/flowfuse/docs/install/docker/README.md

 ### MQTT Broker

-FlowForge includes a MQTT broker to allow projects/devices to comunicate with core platform.
-This will be enabled by default, you can dissable it by commenting out the following lines in the `docker-compose.yml` file
+The only configuration needed will be to edit the `VIRTUAL_HOST` line in the `flowforge-broker` section of `docker-compose.yml` to set the correct domain name and make the same change to the `public_url` entry in the `etc/flowforge.yml` file.

+`docker-compose.yml`

 ```
+  ...
   flowforge-broker:
     image: "iegomez/mosquitto-go-auth"
     networks: